 The articles of association ("Satzung") constitute the essential basis for the company.
 Principles such as name and registered office, objective, organs and tasks (management, board of directors), structure etc. are laid down in the articles of association.

-Business angels support founders of start-ups in a very early phase of the start-up, both in a financial and advisory capacity.
+Business angels support founders of startups in a very early phase of the company, both in a financial and advisory capacity.
 These are usually experienced entrepreneurs who pass on their experience and at the same time provide seed capital.